jamesscottbrown/mask-in-situ/README.md

 # Mask in situ

-Mask in situ (`maskis`) makes it easy to encrypt only specific sections of files (for example, secrets such as password in configuration files).
+Mask in situ makes it easy to encrypt only specific sections of files (for example, secrets such as password in configuration files).

 The intended use is to allow config files to be shared in a partially-encrypted form, so that secrets are protected but the overall structure of the file, and the value of non-sensitive options are visible.